Following are the categories and criteria for the CIO Awards New Zealand programme.

 This award recognises and celebrates exceptional talent in New Zealand's ICT sector— future leaders under 35 who are demonstrating outstanding ICT initiative and leadership.

-The recipient will have already made a significant impact in their ICT career, demonstrated through outstanding initiative and leadership.
-This could include leading a high-performing ICT team in an established organisation, building a successful technology business, or mentoring underrepresented communities in digital leadership.
+The recipient will have already made an impact in their ICT career, demonstrated through outstanding initiative and leadership.
+This could include leading a high-performing ICT team, building a successful technology business, or mentoring underrepresented communities in digital leadership.

 Sponsored by: